-In addition to the cognitive domain, there are two other domains in Bloom's taxonomy: affective domain and psychomotor domain.
-Affective domain ("Feeling") is concerned with value issues; it involves attitudes.
-Psychomotor domain ("Doing") involves coordination of brain and muscular activity.
-For each domain and level, Bloom suggested certain action verbs that characterise the ability to demonstrate the achievements.
-These verbs are a key to identify associated (or intended) learning outcomes.
+It is assumed that each level is based on the previous one.
+Analysis, synthesis, and evaluation are considered higher-order thinking skills.
+In addition to the cognitive domain, Bloom's taxonomy has two other domains: the affective domain and the psychomotor domain.
+The affective domain ("Feeling") concerns value issues; it involves attitudes.
+The psychomotor domain ("Doing") involves the coordination of the brain and muscular activity.

+For each domain and level, Bloom suggested certain action verbs that characterise the ability to demonstrate achievements.
+These verbs are a key to identifying associated (or intended) learning outcomes.